DavidSantia/endpoint/README.md

 ## Notes

 Although the DoConcurrent() function is efficient in terms of general parallelism, the examples have not been optimized for connection persistence.
-This would save a good deal of time by reducing TLS handshakes.
+There is additional savings by reducing TLS handshakes.